tylerjrbuell/reactive-ai-agents/README.md

 [![Python](https://img.shields.io/pypi/pyversions/reactive-agents.svg)](https://pypi.org/project/reactive-agents/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A custom reactive AI Agent framework that allow for creating reactive agents to carry out tasks using tools.
+A custom reactive AI Agent framework that allows for creating reactive agents to carry out tasks using tools.
 The framework provides a flexible system for creating AI agents that can use different LLM providers (Ollama, Groq) and reflect on their actions and improve iteratively.

 ## Overview